Schlumberger/hackathon/README.md

 Show us how to do it better!

-Deliver a web application to display/query/analyze time-series data from surface and downhole equipment in innovative way(s).​​
+Deliver a web application to display/query/analyze time-series data from downhole equipment in innovative ways.​​

 ## Requirements
  * [Python](https://www.python.org/)